corderodev/corderodev/README.md

 🎓 This year I'm finishing my degree as a Programmer Analyst at [Inacap](https://portales.inacap.cl) university

-📚 I take advantage of my free time to keep learning in a self-taught way.
+📚 I dedicate part of my free time to continue learning in a self-taught way.

 🌱 My hobbies are reading and volleyball.

-📫 How to reach me: dnlambb@writeme.com.
+📫 How to reach me: daniel@corderodev.com.

 ### 💻 Tech
 ![image](https://img.shields.io/badge/JavaScript-323330?style=for-the-badge&logo=javascript&logoColor=F7DF1E)